mctosima/Tugas_Akhir_121140028_Leonardo/README.md

 - `data-skeleton`: Contains the extracted skeleton landmarks from the dataset.
 - `extract_frame_program`: Contains the program to extract the frames from the video dataset.
 - `skeleton-preview`: Contains the preview of the skeleton landmarks in .jpg format.
-- `splits`: Contains the train and validation splits path (implementing 5-Fold splits) in .json format
+- `splits`: Contains the train and validation splits path (implementing 5-Fold splits) in .json format.
 - `model`: Contains the PyTorch model.
 - `pth`: Contains the trained model weights.
 - `testing`: Contains the testing data (skeleton landmarks) and the testing script.